 Players have to be 18 years or older to enter the Island Resort gaming floor.

 Sports betting came to Island Resort and Casino on Sept.
-10 when the BetAmerica Sportsbook opened.
-The tribe is also partnered with Churchill Downs Incorporated to operate the BetAmerica brand for online sports betting and internet gaming.
+10, 2020, when the BetAmerica Sportsbook opened.
+The tribe is also partnered with Churchill Downs Incorporated to operate the BetAmerica brand for the live online sports betting and internet gaming markets in Michigan.

 Read on for more information about this fabulous location in the UP.
 We will have all the latest updates and news about Island Resort and Casino as it becomes available.

-Michigan is jumping into online gambling with both feet in 2020.
+Michigan jumped into online gambling with both feet in 2021.
 Many of its casinos are finding strategic partners to help power their online casinos, poker rooms, and sportsbooks.

 Island Resort and Casino found a partner in Churchill Downs Incorporated.
-The CDI-owned BetAmerica will serve as the front-facing brand for online sports betting and online casinos at launch of Michigan online gambling.
+The CDI-owned BetAmerica serves as the front-facing brand for online sports betting and online casinos at launch of Michigan online gambling.

 There’s a crowded market of online gambling operators coming to Michigan.
 BetAmerica is well-known to horse racing fans, but that’s not a huge footprint of potential customers in Michigan.
 It will be interesting to see how online gambling fares for the Kentucky company, known most for their ownership of the famed Kentucky Derby race.